Ardisia japonica 'Dragon Brocade'

 Plant Type:BROADLEAF EVERGREEN SHRUBS

-Ardisia japonica 'Dragon Brocade' - 3 remaining.
+Ardisia japonica 'Dragon Brocade' - 5 available.
 Glossy green leaves sport broad and irregular golden-green margins which mature to cream.
 Sometimes a darker green picotee edge occurs at margins.
 Leaf edges gently undulate.
 Pastel pink flowers become showy, bright red persistent berries that often last through much of the winter.
 We wish we could successfully grow it outdoors though it is also beautiful in a pot.
 Though listed as growing 8 to 12 inches tall, in a perfect garden situation in the finest of climates 'Dragon Brocade' may grow as tall as 18 inches... maybe.
 Perfect planted in fertile, moisture-retentive soil set in dappled to open shade.
 Early morning sun is fine - just keep it out of harsh midday and afternoon sun.
 Occasional short term dryness will be okay but arid condition is an anathema to keeping a garden carpet happy.
 This will make a beautiful ground cover.
 Established potted plant from cutting.

 Zone:(6)7 to 9

 |ARDIDRAG||Ardisia japonica 'Dragon Brocade' (3.5 inch Square Press Fit Pot Extra Deep – 1.52 pints / 720 ml.)||$20.00||Buy Now|

 Characteristics and Attributes for Ardisia japonica 'Dragon Brocade'

 - Fruit / Berries / Seed Heads